-With regards to public sector accounting, explain the following accounting techniques as used by the public sector (a) entities:

-(i) Commitment accounting.
-(2 marks) (ii) Budget accounting.
-(2 marks)

-- (ii) Budget accounting. - (b) The following financial information was extracted from the accounting records of Focus Limited, a medium-sized, private limited liability entity:
+- (a) With regards to public sector accounting, explain the following accounting techniques as used by the public sector entities: - (i) Commitment accounting.
+(2 marks) - (ii) Budget accounting.
+(2 marks) - (b) The following financial information was extracted from the accounting records of Focus Limited, a medium-sized, private limited liability entity: